New Forest

 For many of the walks, strong footwear is also necessary as, particularly after rain, some areas of the New Forest can be quite wet underfoot.

 Separately, Health Walks in and around the New Forest are co-ordinated by Community First New Forest.
 Walking for Health encourages people of all ages to join regular, short walks in their own communities.
-Led by a trained walk leader, the walks help boost the health of participants whilst also enabling them to enjoy local, natural spaces in the company of others - the social side of walking can be as important for wellbeing as the walk itself.
-The details of local health walks are here:
+Led by a trained walk leader, the walks help boost the health of participants whilst also enabling them to enjoy local, natural spaces in the company of others - the social side of walking can be as important for well-being as the walk itself.

 Quick links